 - Uncertainty if it is appropriate to withdraw or continue life-sustaining therapies.

 - Feelings of uncertainty about whether the right treatment decision is being made.

 What happens once I submit my request for a consult?

 Each situation is unique so the process may vary.
-In general, a trained member of the Fraser Health ethics consultation team will contact you for further details.
-Then, a member of the ethics consultation team will:
+A team member from Ethics Services will contact you for further details.
+Opportunities for support may include:

-- Meet with other involved parties (family/loved ones, health care team members, etc) to collect information and different perspectives
+- Meeting with other involved parties (family/loved ones, health care team members, etc) to collect information and different perspectives.

-- Hold a consultation meeting with the people who are involved (often this will take place over two meetings)
+- Holding a consultation meeting with the people who are involved (often this will take place over multiple meetings).

 Request an ethics consultation

 Complete the ethics consult request form and email to email@example.com.
 Or call 604-587-4486.